richardatval/www.greatproject.org.uk/_posts/2019-04-12-your-filename.md

 thumbnail-image: /img/t%20thumb%20(Custom).JPG
 layout: default
 published: true
-title: GREAT participant successfully completes their with with the project
+title: GREAT participant successfully completes their time with the project
 summary: >-
   A GREAT participant completes their time with the project and shares their story.